 Aloe 'Corduroy' is one of Karen Zimmerman's dwarf "fantasy aloes".
-The hybrid name "Corduroy" is inspired by the textile with a distinctively raised "cord" or wale texture and refers to the distinct longitudinal raised lines and ridges on the leaves.
+The hybrid name "Corduroy" is inspired by the textile with a distinctively raised "cord" or wale texture, referring to the distinct longitudinal raised lines and ridges on the leaves of this plant.

 Scientific Name